Tuesday: 1 Iraqi Killed, 6 Wounded

 Just a couple days after the Salah ad Din provincial building was reopened following a two-week-long lockdown ordered by Prime Minister Nouri al-Maliki, the army turned its attention to the council headquarters.
-Maliki ordered that Chairman Ahmad Abdullah Abdulmawjoud be prevented from entering council chambers.
+Maliki ordered Chairman Ahmad Abdullah Abdulmawjoud be prevented from entering council chambers.
 The earlier lockdown was to prevent violence as the council attempted to force Gov. Muttashar Hussein Ilaiwi to step down.
 Charges of corruption have flown at both men.

 In Baghdad, gunmen killed a man and wounded his wife in Adhamiya.
 Gunmen also wounded an engineer as he was driving on a highway.

 In Mosul, a blast wounded a woman.
 Another blast wounded two civilians.
 Gunmen wounded a man but he may not have been the target.
+One person was killed and five were wounded during a blast in the evening.

 Seven suspects were arrested in Dhi Qar province.